alexeyvasy/BackendProject/README.md

 make sure to install all dependencies from npm.

-the app will start listening by deafult on localhost with PORT 3000, (localhost:3000)
+the app will start listening by deafult on localhost with PORT 3000, (localhost:3000) although you can change this with giving a specific port value to PORT environment variable.

 ## assumptions, extras and decisions: